3point14guy/notes/7_ruby_d3/ruby-day3.md

 * Create a method that converts an Array into a Hash (indexes become keys).

+Talk about what we are starting with and the anatomy of an array and then what we want our final product to be and the anatomy of a hash.

 Though having integers as keys is probably not the best, we're going for practice rather than practicality.
 Possible Solution (**array_2_hash.rb**):
 ```ruby